ellysh/bash-programming-from-scratch/manuscript/answers.md

 33036 = 1000 0001 0000 1100 -> 1111 1110 1111 0100 = -32500
 ```

+The integer overflow happened here.
+So, you get negative numbers instead of positive ones.

-Then we do bitwise operations:
+Then you do bitwise operations:
 {line-numbers: false}
 ```
 -15928 & -32500 = 1100 0001 1100 1000 & 1000 0001 0000 1100 =